Typographic Telegraphic Commercial Codes

 These mysterious codes were designed to save money and reduce confusion

 Published: 15 Jun 2021

 Topics: Typography, History, Technology, Linotype

-TL;DR: Back when telegrams were common, commercial codes were used to save money, reduce confusion, and cheat the system
+TL;DR: When telegrams were common, commercial codes saved money, reduced confusion, & cheated the system

 Strange Codes & Asking Questions

 Like most designers and type nerds I know, I spend a fair amount of time poring over type specimen books; noticing the details of characters and the interesting ways that designers solved aesthetic and technological challenges in the past.

 Several years ago, while collecting materials for Linotype: The Film I came across these strange code words in the Linotype “Big Red” specimen book.
 After asking several Linotype enthusiasts, I was told that these were code words created to save money on telegraph fees.